 Having the right tool to automate comparables will save you valuable time – and we all know that in real estate, time is money!
 Therefore, at Real Estate IQ, we designed our Fast CMA, a solution that will run comps for you in a matter of seconds.
 All you have to do is select a property you want to assess, adjust a few parameters, and that’s it!
 Our software will find the properties that match your requirements and run the calculations for you.

 Fast CMA has two algorithms to use (one to filter properties by distance and the other by subdivision) and the option to insert your specifications.
-Though it feeds from the MLS, you can run a CMA for a home you found driving around or a lead you received through the Off Market Leads.
+With it, you can run a CMA for a home you found driving around or a lead you received through the Off Market Leads.

 Once you selected the properties you want to use for comparison, you can print a report, save the search, and even receive notifications when new houses that fit your parameters hit the market.
 Would you like to know some more about this?
 Ask for a free one-on-one meeting with our experts!